espressif/esp-jumpstart/docs/en/rst/remotecontrol.rst

 The true potential for smart connected devices can be realised when the connectivity is used to control or monitor the device remotely, or through integration with other services.
 This is where the cloud communication comes into picture.
-In this Chapter, we will get the connected to a cloud platform, and enable remote control and monitoring of the device.
+In this Chapter, we will get the smart outlet connected to a cloud platform, and enable remote control and monitoring of the device.

 Typically, this is achieved through either of the scenarios as shown in the figure.